'I'm dying, you're not': Those terminally ill ask more states to legalize physician-assisted death - KVIA

 “It comes down to the right of an individual to control their own end of life decisions free from government intervention or religious interference,” said Goeff Sugerman, national campaign strategist Death with Dignity.

-Even though it’s illegal in most states, a 2018 Gallup poll showed more than two-thirds of Americans support physician-assisted death.
+Even though it’s illegal in most states, a 2018 Gallup poll showed more than two-thirds two-thirds of Americans support the practice.

-Only a small fraction of Americans nationwide, about 8,700, have used physician-assisted death since Oregon became the first state to legalize it in 1997, according to the advocacy group Compassion & Choices.
-Most are cancer cases; others include heart and respiratory diseases.
-A third of people prescribed the medication cocktail don’t end up using it.
+Only a small fraction of Americans across the country, about 8,700, have used physician-assisted death since Oregon became the first state to legalize it in 1997, according to the advocacy group Compassion & Choices.

-Gary Drake planned to.
-He began a Facebook post on Feb.
-13 with “RIP.”
-The 78-year-old was referring to himself.
-He was off to Oregon, and wouldn’t be responding to any more messages and calls.

-“I’m too busy and weak to do much more in this lifetime,” he wrote.

-While debates to legalize the bills are playing out in Kentucky, Delaware, Maryland and Iowa, among others, the advocacy organization Compassion & Choices is using the courts to try to remove residency requirements.

-“People are dying right now who don’t have the luxury for endless deliberation,” said Kim Callinan, CEO and president of the group.

-While California has a bill before lawmakers that would allow out-of-staters to access the procedure, that provision in a Colorado bill was stripped out.
+The organization successfully sued Oregon and Vermont over their residency requirements in the last two years and are using the courts to expand access.
+California has a bill before lawmakers that would allow out-of-staters to access the procedure.
 Three states, including Colorado, have proposals to expand in-state access, such as allowing advanced practice registered nurses, not just doctors, to prescribe the medication.

-As Robertson discussed the topic with her grandson over noodles, he got teary eyed.
+As Robertson discussed the topic with her grandson, he got teary eyed.
 If it became legal in Illinois tonight, would his grandmother be gone tomorrow?
 How does it differ from suicides that left empty seats at his school?

-Robertson reassured him it would be the very last option as she embarks on a new chemo treatment.
+Robertson reassured him it would be the very last option as she embarks on new chemotherapy treatment.
 Then she explained the safeguards.

 Typically, two doctors must confirm that a patient has six months to live.
 The patient must verbally request it twice with a waiting period that varies by state, and submit a written request with witnesses.
 At three meetings, a physician assesses the patient to ensure they are able to make an informed decision.
 The patient can be referred to a psychologist for an assessment if there are concerns.

 Patients must take the medication themselves.
-They lose consciousness within a few minutes and usually pass away within a few hours.
+They lose consciousness within a few minutes, and die usually within a few hours.

 Eventually the teenager met her eyes.
 “Granny, I support whatever you choose to do,” he said.